 Test Points Information

-Test points use several different packing methods.
-Products that are packed in tape reel assemblies use a carrier tape with embossed cavities for storing individual components.
-A cover tape seals the carrier tape in place, and this composite tape is then wound on a reel that is placed in a corrugated shipping box for transport and delivery.
-Test points that are packaged in bulk are distributed as individual parts.
-Other unlisted, specialized, and proprietary packing methods are also available.
-Some test points are packed in shipping tubes or stick magazines that protect components during shipping and provide proper component location and orientation for use with industry-standard, pick-and-place board assembly equipment.
+- Tape reel assemblies consist of a carrier tape with embossed cavities for storing individual components.
+A cover tape seals the carrier tape in place.
+The composite tape is wound on a reel that is placed in a corrugated shipping box for transport and delivery.

 Registration, Evaluation and Authorization of Chemicals (REACH) is the EU standard for supply chain information exchange.
 The REACH standard provides a portal to facilitate communication with suppliers.
 If test points are submitted via a trader portal, the supplier portal sends an e-mail to the relevant exporter, requesting registration and providing details about the substances contained in the product.
 When more complex test points are involved, exporters can also include their own sub-suppliers in the automatic substance query.
 Restriction of Hazardous Substances (RoHS) is a European Union (EU) directive that requires all manufacturers of electronic and electrical equipment sold in Europe (including test points) to demonstrate that their products contain only minimal levels of the following hazardous substances: lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyl, and polybrominated diphenyl ether.
 RoHS became effective on July 1, 2006 and continues to govern test points sold in EU nations.